Emergency Nursing Program

 Registration Instructions

 - Registration happens in Genius, our student information system.
-See our Genius Learner Guide and Genius FAQ to help support you through the registration process.
+See our Genius Learner Guide [PDF] and Genius FAQ to help support you through the registration process.

 - The email address you use to register may be shared with your classmates in the learning management system (Brightspace).